letstri/vaxee/docs/request.md

 });

 /**
+ * Also you can use `suspense` directly in the component
- * Wait the data resolving every time the component is rendered.
+ * to wait the data resolving every time the component is rendered.
  *
  * @see https://vuejs.org/guide/built-ins/suspense.html#async-dependencies
  */